 Egg Recovery and Egg Hatch Assay:

-for egg recovery.
-The 10 grams of feces will be combined with water to create a slurry mixture.
-The slurry will be poured over sieves of decreasing sizes (1 mm, 355, 150, 38 and 25 μm).
-Eggs are too large to pass through both the 38 and 25 μm sieves and will be collected using a salt solution (Fecasol®, Vetoquinol U.S.A., Inc., Fort Worth, TX, USA).
-The egg-containing solution is centrifuged and eggs will be collected using cover slips.
-The cover slips are rinsed using water and the final aqueous solution of eggs will be used in the egg hatch assay that day.
-The egg hatch assay will be conducted using established procedures (Assis et al. 2003; Marie-Magdeleine et al. 2009).
-Eggs will be added (100 eggs in 100 μl of water per well) to a 24-well flat-bottomed microtitre plates (CorningTM, FalconTM, Polystyrene Microplates, Corning Life Sciences, Tewksbury, MA, USA).
+Upon collection of fecal samples from the two donor lambs during each season, approximately 10 grams of fecal matter was used for egg recovery.
+The 10 grams of feces was combined with water to create a slurry mixture.
+The slurry is poured over sieves of decreasing sizes (1 mm, 355, 150, 38 and 25 μm).
+Eggs are too large to pass through both the 38 and 25 μm sieves and were collected using a salt solution (Fecasol®, Vetoquinol U.S.A., Inc., Fort Worth, TX, USA).
+The egg-containing solution is centrifuged and eggs are collected using cover slips.
+The cover slips are rinsed using water and the final aqueous solution of eggs is used in the egg hatch assay that day.
+The egg hatch assay was conducted using established procedures (Assis et al. 2003; Marie-Magdeleine et al. 2009).
+Eggs were added (100 eggs in 100 μl of water per well) to a 24-well flat-bottomed microtitre plate (CorningTM, FalconTM, Polystyrene Microplates, Corning Life Sciences, Tewksbury, MA, USA).
 Water is added (1,900 μl) to each well to bring the final volume to 2 ml.
-A set of 4 wells will be run for each ram.
-The wells will be incubated at 26°C for 24 hours and read under a microscope the following day to determine number of eggs and number of larvae in order to determine percent egg hatchability.
+A set of 10 wells will be run for each lamb.
+The well plates were incubated at 26°C for 24 hours and read under a microscope the following day to determine the the percent of eggs hatching.

-In vitro Exsheathment Assays:
+In vitro Exsheathment Assay:

 In Vivo Exsheathment Assay: